I'm a member

 Printer Friendly Version

-PTNS was developed as a less-invasive treatment alternative to traditional sacral root neuromodulation which has been successfully used in the treatment of urinary dysfunction, but requires implantation of a permanent device.
+PTNS is less invasive than traditional sacral root neuromodulation, which has been successfully used in the treatment of urinary dysfunction, but requires implantation of a permanent device.
 In sacral root neuromodulation, an implantable pulse generator that delivers controlled electrical impulses is attached to wire leads that connect to the sacral nerves, most commonly the S3 nerve root that modulates the neural pathways controlling bladder function.
-PTNS is proposed as an office-based treatment that requires an initial series of 12 treatments followed by a maintenance treatment schedule as determined by the treating physician.

 Note: Stimulation of the sacral nerve as a treatment of incontinence is discussed in a separate policy.
 See Sacral Nerve Stimulation.

 Pelvic floor stimulation as a treatment of urinary incontinence refers to electrical stimulation of the pudendal nerve and is addressed in a separate policy.
 See Incontinence Therapy.

 Percutaneous tibial nerve stimulation is considered investigational for all indications including but not limited to the following: